Financial-Times/origami/MIGRATION.md

 ### Migrating from v6 to v7

+Origami components now require a `$system-code` variable is set by the project, which must be a valid [Bizops system code](https://biz-ops.in.ft.com/list/Systems).

 The mixin `oFooter` has been updated.
 By default it now outputs all o-footer styles.
 To upgrade explicitly include the styles your project needs using the options `$opts` map:

 `oFooter` previously included the complex "matrix" navigation structure with dark theme by default: